-Emily is an instructor in positive psychology at the University of Pennsylvania.
-She is also a columnist for The New Criterion, as well as an editor at the Stanford University's Hoover Institution, where she manages the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build meaning in local communities.
+I am an instructor in positive psychology at the University of Pennsylvania.
+I am also a columnist for The New Criterion, as well as an editor at the Stanford University's Hoover Institution, where I manage the Ben Franklin Circles project, a collaboration with the 92nd Street Y and Citizen University to build meaning in local communities.
 The Circles are all about getting people together to have deep and meaningful conversations with one another about what it means to live well.
 If you're interested in joining or starting one—it's not hard—please reach out to me here.

-Born in Zurich, Switzerland, Emily grew up in Montreal, Canada, and now live in Washington DC with my husband.
+Fun fact: I was born in Zurich, Switzerland.
+But I grew up in Montreal, Canada, and now live in Washington DC with my husband.
 I graduated from Dartmouth College and earned a master of applied positive psychology from the University of Pennsylvania.

 For speaking engagements, I am exclusively represented by The Lavin Agency.
 Please visit my speaking page here for bio, topics, and videos.
 You may contact Charles Yao, Director of Intellectual Talent at Lavin, for more information, at firstname.lastname@example.org.